TroyFletcher/mpu/README.md

 - Track responses and inquiries so you can clarify or add missing elements

 ## TODO
-- Remind/interrupt desk health, standing, gazing, water
+- Remind/interrupt desk health, standing, eye strain relief, water
 - Create agenda notes with tags for location/context (IE: What are my notes tagged library?)
 - Play/select (by age of listening/rateing/time/context) music
-- Pomodoros
 - Nethack style full moon warning
 - Client/Server architecture via ssh/web services
 - Put previous instruction into kill ring/M-p to reprint
 - Give verse
-- Shorthand for typing instructions (IE: remind me to = rmt)
 - Use a location schedule for day/time context to make better task suggestions
 - headache suggestions?
+- optimize textual input with more shorthand
+- create timer process for requested, but uninitiated contact.
+Possibly via alternative means such as SMS